Monikku12/Codeboxx_Rocket_Elevators_Ruby_Controller/README.md

 # Rocket-Elevators-Ruby-Controller

-This is the first part of the Ruby version.
+1- This is the first part of the Ruby version.
 I hope finish it by the end of the weekend.

+2- This up to where I was able to go.
+I couldn't finished.
+I was correcting syntax and stuff now.

 # Description